 Sources: World Bank, AFD, Humanitarian Response, Initial Baseline (Groupe URD-RESILAC)

-In-country implementing partners: ACF, Search For Common Ground (SFCG) and Neem Foundation.
+In-country implementing partners: AAH, Search For Common Ground (SFCG) and Neem Foundation.

-Institutional linkage of the project: The project is governed in Nigeria by operational (Borno State) and national (at the federal level, in Abuja) steering committees, the latter of which are chaired by the Ministry of Planning and Budget.
+Institutional linkage of the project: The project is governed in Niger by operational and national steering committees, and under the national patronage of the High Authority for Peacebuilding (HACP – Haute Autorité à la Conslidation de la Paix).